 THE ARTIST

-Maeve often paints women and examines themes of female empowerment.
-She takes visual inspiration from film and stage posters, fashion magazines and book covers and uses a mixture of oils, acrylics, spray paint and glitter.
+She takes visual inspiration from film and stage posters, fashion magazines and book covers.
+Her mediums include a mixture of oils, acrylics, spray paint and glitter.

 Through a journey of developing a variety of skills, she has been able to combine her two loves of Art and Fashion and design garments that are unique.